Randy Arozarena Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.2 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.
+- The 10.5 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have the 27th-ranked team ERA among all league pitching staffs (5.44).
+- The White Sox's 5.61 team ERA ranks 29th across all MLB pitching staffs.

-- The White Sox rank 22nd in baseball in home runs allowed (25 total, 1.3 per game).
+- White Sox pitchers combine to surrender 28 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- Kopech makes the start for the White Sox, his fourth of the season.
-He is 0-2 with a 6.32 ERA and 14 strikeouts in 15 2/3 innings pitched.
+- Cease (2-0) gets the starting nod for the White Sox in his fifth start of the season.
+He has a 2.01 ERA in 22 1/3 innings pitched, with 29 strikeouts.

-- The righty last appeared on Saturday against the Baltimore Orioles, when he threw five innings, allowing three earned runs while giving up six hits.
+- The right-hander's last time out was on Sunday against the Baltimore Orioles, when he threw six innings, surrendering two earned runs while giving up six hits.

-- The 26-year-old has put up an ERA of 6.32, with 8 strikeouts per nine innings, in three games this season.
-Opponents are hitting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.